Get in touch

-In the case of a rejection or refusal of a Tier 2 Sponsorship Licence, the future of a company that wishes to employ or continue employing migrant workers depends on whether the application is in fact rejected or refused by the Home Office.
-All employers must hold a Sponsorship Licence to employ skilled workers from outside the EEA for the positions that cannot be filled by a settled worker.
+In the case of a rejection or refusal of a sponsor licence, the future of a company that wishes to employ or continue employing migrant workers depends on whether the application is in fact rejected or refused by the Home Office.
+All employers must hold a sponsor licence to employ skilled workers from outside the UK for the positions that cannot be filled by a settled worker.

 Call now to speak to an immigration expert on 0203 5245439

 Where a Sponsor licence application has been submitted with incorrect or missing documents, the application will be invalid and as such will be rejected.
 There could be a number of reasons why an application for a Sponsorship License is rejected, such as:

 - The level 1 user listed in the application is not an employee, partner or director of the company;

 - When an original document has been certified and the Home Office cannot verify the certifier’s details;